-The identification strategy used does not come without costs, in particular: it does not allow to study the effect of shocks with different persistency and the instrument used has a larger predictive power for changes in earnings of more disadvantaged groups in the population.
+The identification strategy used does not come without costs, in particular, it does not allow to study the effect of shocks with different persistency and the instrument used has a larger predictive power for changes in earnings of more disadvantaged groups in the population.

 My main findings can be summarized as follows.
 When there are surprise increases in the local unemployment rate (1) there are little changes on expenditures in children's education (even though families can only partially insure the effects of income shocks), (2) families substitute time spent in children's educational activities for leisure activities; and, (3) the effects of shocks on measures of child human capital (are imprecisely estimated but) suggest that effects of shocks are more likely to be transferred to noncognitive skills than to cognitive skills.
 I study different responses to shocks by type of shock (positive or negative), structure of age of children in family and mothers' education.
-In particular, (i) transmission of shocks to human capital only occurs if shock takes place before child turns 10 and in families of less educated mothers, and (ii) families of college of educated mothers rely on accumulated assets as buffer to shocks, whereas the no college group uses welfare income.
+In particular, (i) families of college of educated mothers rely on accumulated assets as buffer to shocks, whereas the non-college group uses welfare income, and (ii) transmission of shocks to human capital only occurs if shock takes place before child turns 10 and in families of less educated mothers.
 When facing a negative shock parents spend more time in leisure activities with their children, however, there is no evidence of changes in time spent in education related activities.
-When I allow the effects of shock to vary with the age of child I find that parents of children under age 5 are more likely to change their allocation of time in response to shocks, substituting time in education by leisure with their children.
-This reaction is driven by the group of families of no college educated mothers and it suggests that cash-transfers may be insufficient to compensate for the effects of negative shocks in early childhood, so that they should be coupled with in-kind programs such as Head Start or Perry Preschool Program (which have been shown to have lasting effects).
+If I allow the effects of shock to vary with the age of child I find that parents of children under age 5 are more likely to change their allocation of time in response to shocks, substituting time in education by leisure with their children.9 This reaction is driven by the group of families of non-college mothers and can be explained by a larger substitutability in parents' use of time with children when these are younger: school age children have a more rigid distribution of their daily time.
+In terms of policy, parents re-allocation of time when facing negative suggests that cash-transfers may be insufficient to compensate for the effects of negative shocks in early childhood, so that they should be coupled with in-kind programs such as Head Start or Perry Preschool Program (which have been shown to have lasting effects10).